The API Call Markup Language (ACML) represents a set of instructions you can use to tell the Call API what to do when you receive an incoming call.

 Calls from a Call API number to an outside number are controlled using ACML in the same manner as incoming calls.
 The initial URL for the call is provided as a parameter to the Call API request you make to initiate the call.

-Any time the Call API makes a request to your application it will include the following data as request parameters.
+When the Call API makes a request to your application it will include the following data as request parameters.

-The unique identifier for this call.
+The unique identifier for the call.

 Your account id.